-1. A local school health team
+1. An active school health team

-3. An updated local school wellness policy
+3. Implementation of a school district's wellness policy

 A School Health Council (also referred to as a wellness committee, school health team or a school health advisory council) is a group of individuals representing different segments of the school and community, who collectively act to provide advice to a school on aspects of the school health program.
 These teams can work with schools to help identify health problems and concerns, set priorities, and design solutions.